House price and sales index (prc_hpi_inx)

 13.1.
 Accuracy - overall

 The accuracy of source data is monitored by assessing the methodological soundness of price and weight sources and the adherence to the methodological recommendations.
-There is a variety of data sources both for weights and prices (administrative data, National Accounts data, Household Budget Survey data, Construction Statistics, etc.).
+There is a variety of data sources both for weights and prices (administrative data, bank (mortgage) data, construction companies, real estate agents, National Accounts data, Construction Statistics, etc.).

 The data collection depends on the data sources used across Member States.
-In some cases, the whole universe of transactions is used (e.g. administrative data).
-In other cases, surveys are used.
+In most cases, the whole universe of transactions is used (e.g. administrative data).
+In a few cases, surveys are used.
 The type of survey and the price collection methods are designed to ensure sufficient coverage and timeliness.

 13.2.
 Sampling error